mikejac/node-red-contrib-google-smarthome/README.md

   `Use Google Login`: If enabled, use the Google login authentication.

-  `Login Client ID`: If Google Login is enabled, The client id you gained from the *Google Sign-In* integration..
+  `Login Client ID`: If Google Login is enabled, The client id you gained from the *Google Sign-In* integration.

-  `Authorized emails`: If Google Login is enabled, The email, semicolon-separated, authorized to log in.
+  `Authorized emails`: If Google Login is enabled, The email adresses, semicolon-separated, authorized to log in.

   `Username` and `Password`: If Google Login is disabled, a username and password used when you link Google SmartHome to this node.